zenodea/login_system/README.md

 ### Administrator Role
 - Administration roles are added to the website.
 - Administators are able to view a list of evaluations.
+- Administrators have the ability to give the role of administrator to other users in the database.
+  - Giving another user the administrator role will create a public/private key for the selected user.
-- From the list of evaluations, they are able to contact the user who sent the request, or delete the request.
+- From the list of evaluations, they are able to see the preferred method of, or delete the request.
 - They are also able to see all the information of an evaluation (title, comment, photo).
 - XSS secure.
 - CSRF secure.